 On Dec.
-11, 2018, the Encina Power Station was put into "retired" status, meaning it will no longer operate after this date.
-NRG, the plant's owner, is now in the process of decommissioning the plant.
+11, 2018, the Encina Power Station was put into "retired" status and officially stopped operations.
 Under anagreement approved by NRG, SDG&E and the City of Carlsbad in January 2014, NRG must tear town the old plant within three years of its retirement.

 At a Glance